singhadi672/marvel-Quiz-levelOne/README.md

 # MCU Quiz
-this repo contains code hosted on repl.it and contains JS code for the NCU quiz created for level one.
+this repo contains code hosted on repl.it and contains JS code for the MCU quiz created for level one.